Subaru Outback Insurance Rates

 Subaru Outback insurance cost comparison chart

-Column chart showing full coverage Subaru Outback insurance rates range from $770 to $4,950
+Column chart showing full coverage Subaru Outback insurance prices range from $790 to $4,982

-for a Subaru Outback can also vary considerably based on your driver profile, the trim level of your Outback, and policy deductibles and limits.
+Insurance rates for a Subaru Outback can also vary considerably based on your driver profile, the model year and trim level, and policy deductibles and limits.

-Older drivers and high deductibles could pay as little as $1,200 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $4,900 a year.
+Older drivers with no violations or accidents and high deductibles could pay as little as $1,300 annually on average for full coverage.
+Rates are highest for teen drivers, where even good drivers should be prepared to pay upwards of $4,900 a year.
 View Rates by Age

-Where you live makes a big difference in Subaru Outback insurance rates.
-A 40-year-old driver could pay as low as $870 a year in states like Idaho, Maine, and Iowa, or as much as $1,870 on average in Michigan, Louisiana, and New York.
+Where you live plays a big part in determining prices for Subaru Outback insurance rates.
+A good driver about age 40 could pay as low as $890 a year in states like Vermont, Wisconsin, and North Carolina, or at least $1,830 on average in Michigan, New York, and Florida.

 Subaru Outback Insurance Rates by State